Connect with others who understand.

 Talk With Others Who Understand

-A lymphoma diagnosis can be a difficult time, but it may be made easier by connecting with others who share a similar experience.
+A lymphoma diagnosis can be difficult, but it may be made easier by connecting with others who share a similar experience.
 MyLymphomaTeam is the social network for people with lymphoma and their loved ones.
-On MyLymphomaTeam, more than 8,300 members come together to ask questions, give advice, and share their stories with others who understand life with lymphoma.
+On MyLymphomaTeam, more than 21,000 members come together to ask questions, give advice, and share their stories with others who understand life with lymphoma.

 Are you living with splenic marginal zone lymphoma?
 Share your experiences in the comments below, or start a conversation by posting on MyLymphomaTeam.